-Every moment of Sufi dance appearing to me as a celebration and a deep prayer, it seems essential to me to bring the ritual to life.
-Rose water, like a rite, marks the passage from the terrestrial world to the celestial world.
+Each moment of Sufi dance seems to me as a celebration and a deep prayer, it seems essential to me to keep the ritual alive.
+Rose water, as a rite, marks the passage from the terrestrial world to the celestial world.

-The symbolism of the rose is found in Persian mystical poetry, in which it represents the mysteries and the beauty of the spiritual path.
-If the flowers symbolize the world of the soul, the rose embodies the life path of the human being.
+The symbolism of the rose is found in Persian mystical poetry, in which it represents the mysteries and beauty of the spiritual path.
+If flowers symbolize the world of the soul, the rose embodies the path of life of the human being.

-The rose also represents wholeness.
-During the spiritual journey towards oneness, obstacles and difficulties represented by the thorns of the rose have to be overcome.
+The rose also represents fullness.
+During the spiritual journey towards oneness, obstacles and difficulties represented by the thorns of the rose must be overcome.
 Indeed, there can be no spiritual progression without trial.
-Pain, waiting, separation or loss of a loved one are so many thorns encountered during the quest, yet necessary for the encounter with the state of grace.
+The pain, the waiting, the separation or loss of a loved one are so many thorns encountered during the quest, yet necessary for the encounter with the state of grace.

 It is by seeking one’s own truth that one can advance and flourish in the mystical quest, despite the trials of this long journey.

-Our heart contains in it a beauty and a purity similar to that of the rose.
-It is during life that its scent is revealed, invisible but perceptible by those who know how to feel its presence.
+Our heart contains within it a beauty and purity similar to that of the rose.
+It is during life that its perfume is revealed, invisible but perceptible by those who know how to feel its presence.

-"The rose had the beauty of the beloved, the nightingale loved it
+“The rose had the beauty of the beloved, the nightingale loved her.

-He could not love another and she did not say a word »
+He couldn’t love anyone else, and she didn’t say a word.”

-The rose water poured on the practitioner's heart opens the door to the soul and shows him the way back.
-Thus the soul takes refuge in the scent of the rose.
+The rose water poured over the practitioner’s heart opens the door of the soul and shows him the way home.
+Thus the soul takes refuge in the fragrance of the rose.
 It reveals its presence and becomes visible in the invisible.

-In Sufism, this sacred plant represents the mystical drunkenness called "colorless wine".
+In Sufism, this sacred plant represents mystical intoxication called “the colorless wine”.